 House for an Art Lover is just outside the centre of Glasgow.
 The house is an art gallery, exhibition space, a lovely restaurant, studio and visitor attraction.

 House for an Art Lover Glasgow was designed by Glasgow’s most famous architect, Rennie Scott Mackintosh, as a country retreat.
 The house sits within the 169 acre ground of Bellahouston, one of Glasgow’s oldest and loveliest parks.

-I went to see a couple of exhibitions, including a recreation of some of Rennie Scott Mackintosh’s lovely work, had a great lunch and very much enjoyed wandering the grounds.
+I went to see a couple of exhibitions, including a recreation of some of Rennie Scott Mackintosh’s lovely work, had a great lunch, and very much enjoyed wandering the grounds.

-Visiting House for an Art Lover is great thing to do in Glasgow – and very photogenic.
+Visiting House for an Art Lover is a great thing to do in Glasgow – and very photogenic.

 Day trips from Glasgow

 If you’re a fan of the tv series Outlander then this is the day trip for you.
 This 8-10 hour Outlander Tour will take you to some of the key filming locations for the series including Lallybroch, Castle Leoch and Crainsmuir.
 Castle Leoch has also been used in Game of Thrones.

 Or combine Stirling Castle with Loch Lomond and the Whisky Trail – one of the Glasgow days out for adults due to the whiskey component.

 Finally, Scotland is heaven for photographers – when the light is right.
 That does tend to happen several times a day but it is rather unpredictable.

 This Photography Tour of Glencoe gives you the whole day in the area which improves your odds of getting some nice shots.
 There is also one to one teaching.